top of page

 -Grace Wilder, The Swamp House Diaries

-But when Peter uncovers her hidden diary, he is forced onto a collision course with the Genesys Project, a promising genomics venture protecting dark secrets.
-The pages don't just expose the corporate greed that cost Emma Wilder her life; they reveal a monstrous gene-editing experiment turning back the evolutionary clock ... where volunteers go missing ... where therapies unlock dormant 'ghost' genes with chilling side effects ...
+When Peter uncovers his mother's hidden journal, he is forced onto a violent collision course with the Genesys Project.
+The pages don't just expose the corporate greed that cost Emma Wilder her life; they reveal a monstrous Al-driven genomics experiment where therapies trigger dormant ghost genes... volunteers go missing... and Cassie has become one of its victims.

-Set against the backdrop of corrupt Big Sugar and unregulated genomics research, The Swamp House Diaries is a razor-sharp Florida noir thriller, exploring the toxic intersection of betrayal, revenge, noble greed-and the unintended consequences of men playing God with the life code.
+Set against a backdrop of corrupt Big Sugar and unregulated genetics research, The Swamp House Diaries is a razor-sharp Florida noir thriller, exploring the toxic intersection of betrayal, vengeance—and the lethal consequences of men playing God with the life code.

 Steven C. Vogel is an